 The length of a requirement to withdraw is normally two terms, although the Board may stipulate a longer period of time.
 Requirement to withdraw changes a student’s status in the College (from “in good standing” or “on academic probation” to “required to withdraw”) and is therefore disclosed to parents or guardians.
 A requirement to withdraw for academic reasons is also disclosed to graduate or professional schools under certain circumstances.

-Place on Academic Probation is the standard response to a first unsatisfactory record, as defined in the Handbook for Students.
-Probation puts the student on notice that his or her academic performance gives considerable cause for concern.
-A student on academic probation is expected to pay especially close attention to his or her course work.
-Academic probation is also an opportunity for a student to develop a more structured advising relationship with his or her Resident Dean of Freshmen/Allston Burr Assistant Dean and academic advisers.
+Place on Academic Probation is the standard response to a first unsatisfactory record, as defined in the Student Handbook.
+Probation puts the student on notice that their academic performance gives considerable cause for concern.
+A student on academic probation is expected to pay especially close attention to their course work.
+Academic probation is also an opportunity for a student to develop a more structured advising relationship with their Resident Dean of First-Year Students/Allston Burr Resident Dean and academic advisers.

-A student is relieved of academic probation provided he or she achieves a satisfactory record during the next term in the College.
+A student is relieved of academic probation provided they achieve a satisfactory record during the next term in the College.
 Academic probation is a formal action by the Board that changes a student’s status in the College (from “in good standing” to “on academic probation”) and is therefore disclosed to parents or guardians.

-Should a first unsatisfactory record result from especially compelling and well-documented extenuating circumstances, the Board could decide to Take No Action and warn a student about his or her academic record instead of placing him or her on academic probation.
+Should a first unsatisfactory record result from especially compelling and well-documented extenuating circumstances, the Board could decide to Take No Action and warn a student about their academic record instead of placing them on academic probation.
 An unsatisfactory record remains so, however, regardless of the action taken by the Board.
 Therefore all students who have an unsatisfactory record must take care to ensure that they earn all satisfactory grades during their next term in the College.

 Students have the option to request that the Administrative Board reconsider any of its decisions provided either of the following conditions are met: